CodingIntel

 Modifier 95, 93: Telemedicine

 CPT® has two modifiers for telemedicine.
 CMS and private payers regularly change their instructions about using these modifiers and what place of service to use.
-In 2024, CMS is no longer requiring modifier 95 on claims, but is requiring using POS 02 or POS 10.
-Modifier 95 is for use with real-time, audio/visual visits.
-Modifier […]
+As of 2024, CMS no longer requires modifier 95 on claims but rather hopes to capture modality plus place of service by use of either POS 02 or POS 10.[1]
+(POS […]

 This Practice Paid Medicare $4.48 Million